nsarno/nsarno.github.io/_posts/2015-01-11-open-source-rails-app-with-sensitive-data.md

 You need to store it somewhere that won't get pushed with the rest of your files.

-Thankfully, an [figaro](https://github.com/laserlemon/figaro) gem exists to do just that.
+Thankfully, the [figaro](https://github.com/laserlemon/figaro) gem exists to do just that.

 Add it to your Gemfile: